 This Student-Originated Studies (SOS) program is designed for students who have an interest in pursuing advanced work in community-based psychology and liberatory frameworks for individual and community healing.
-Students may present proposals in the areas of liberation psychology, the role and promotion of critical consciousness in collective wellbeing, abolitionist approaches to mental health and social service systems as well as the interrogation of carceral logic in current service models, transformative justice, and historic and contemporary models for the provision of community-based care.
+Students may present proposals in the areas of liberation psychology, the role and promotion of critical consciousness in collective wellbeing, abolitionist approaches to mental health and social service systems, the interrogation of carceral logic in current service models, transformative justice, and historic and contemporary models for the provision of community-based care.
 Students are encouraged to pursue projects that search for possible answers to the question, "What will get us all free?"

 Students will work with faculty throughout the program to create collaborative working groups or individualized plans for study and praxis.
-An academic component comprised of readings, film viewings and discussion posts will provide a theoretical foundation and shared language to discuss shared themes across individual and group projects.
+An academic component that consists of readings, film viewings and discussion posts will provide a theoretical foundation and shared language to discuss shared themes across individual and group projects.
 Student work will also be supported each week by faculty-led seminars and workshops.
-This program can be taken for variable credit- 12 or 16 credits depending on the scope of the individual student work.
+This program can be taken for variable credit- 8, 12 or 16 credits depending on the scope of the individual student work.

 Anticipated Credit Equivalencies: